Pixel Parties

 Step 4: Abilities

 Be it additional copies of Fighting or Spell Schools to be able to use higher-level Attacks/Spells, or supporting Abilities like Leadership or Wealth - you'll want to add some Abilities to your main deck to allow yourself to strengthen your Heroes as the game goes on.
-Personally, I like to always run ~8 copies of Leadership in my main deck (fewer if I start with Leadership on my Heroes).
-It's an incredible Ability in the early game for an extra shot to find important cards, in the midgame for big mulligans, and in the late game for free extra draws, and unlike Wealth or Alchemy, it's always good, no matter if you have ways to spend your Gold or if you still have cards in your Potion Deck.
+Personally, I like to run ~8 copies of Leadership in my main deck (fewer if I start with Leadership on my Heroes).
+It's an incredible Ability in the early game for an extra shot to find important cards, in the mid-game for big mulligans, and in the late game for free extra draws, and unlike Wealth or Alchemy, it's always good, no matter if you have ways to spend your Gold or if you still have cards in your Potion Deck.
 For Fighting or Spell Schools, the number you want to run depends on the levels of your important Spells, what level your carry/carries start at, and whether or not you want to be able to set up a second/third Hero as a possible spellcaster in a pinch.
-Even a Supporter that has no Spell School Ability at all can be turned into a carry by attaching 3 Destruction Magics to him over the course of 3 turns!
+Even a Supporter that has no Spell School Ability at all can be turned into a carry by attaching 3 Destruction Magics to it over the course of 3 turns!

 Personally, for decks that use lv 3 Attacks/Spells, I like to run ~8-10 copies of my Fighting/Spell School.
-That's quite a lot, and you'll draw copies as bricks at times, but that's what Leadership (and your Supporters) are for - shuffling them back to draw new cards, or just drawing/finding better cards.
+That's quite a lot, and you'll draw excess copies as bricks at times, but that's what Leadership (and your Supporters) are for - shuffling them back to draw new cards, or just drawing/finding better cards.

 One Ability I'd like to give a special spotlight is Performance.
 It costs you 50 HP to attach to a Hero, but it can level up any Ability the Hero already has!
 Whether you need a third Leadership to start drawing free cards every turn, or an extra copy of Destruction Magic to finally drop that big lv 3 nuke Spell, Performance can give it to you.
 It can never be the first level of an Ability though.
 If you have no Leadership in play yet, Performance can't become Leadership.
-I'd strongly recommend using it in decks that don't mind or even want to take chip damage, like decks revolving around Stellan, who triggers when taking damage, or decks runnin the aforementioned healer Hero Nao.
+I'd strongly recommend using it in decks that don't mind or even want to take chip damage, like decks revolving around Stellan, who triggers when taking damage, or decks running the aforementioned healer Hero Nao.

 Step 5: "Goodstuff"

 This encompasses Artifacts, Potions, but also some Spells.
 Particularly worth mentioning are the Artifacts Golden Ankh (revive a Hero for 1 turn), Dark Gear (steal a Creature), Beer, Tea, Coffee and Juice (heal negative status effects), The Yeeting (inflict self-damage to remove any non-Hero card on the board, including an Ability), Snow Cannon (Freeze a target for a turn), Magnetic Glove (search any card from deck), and Wheels (draw 3, discard 1 or draw 4, delete 2).
 Not all of these will fit into your deck, so pick the ones you think work best, and that you can actually afford.
-If you have a strong Gold engine, like Semi, or Ingo in a Cfeature spam deck, you may be able to afford around 15-20 Artifacts in your deck.
+If you have a strong Gold engine, like Semi, or Ingo in a Creature spam deck, you may be able to afford around 15-20 Artifacts in your deck.
 This ratio is really dependent on your lineup as a whole and how much space you have even left in your 60 card deck.
 If you feel like you draw too many Artifacts in testing and don't have the Gold to afford them, or if you find yourself with massive excess Gold and have no way to spend it, you should return to this step and adjust how many Artifacts you run, and how expensive the Artifacts you run are.

 After Artifacts, there's also Potions.
 There is never a reason to not have a Potion Deck.
 Even if you don't run Alchemy, your opponent might somehow give you cards or effects that will let you access the Potion Deck, so not having one would be a downside for no reason.